 3. Be mummy’s sculptor

 Include all colours of origami papers and play dough in the E-bag.
 Let your child use their creativity and imagination by creating anything that interests them.

 To keep them occupied, you can challenge your child to invent a personal pet so that he/she can bring it around for the shopping trip.
 Remind your child that if the pet is well-behaved, you can consider bringing ‘it’ for a walk by the park after the shopping trip.

 4. Be mummy’s stylist

-Include colorful pipe cleaners, straws, paper clips, yarns, crepe papers and apple wrappers in the E-bag.
-Suggest your child to create jewelries and accessories for you.
+Include colourful pipe cleaners, straws, paper clips, yarns, crepe papers and apple wrappers in the E-bag.
+Suggest your child to create pieces of jewelry and accessories for you.

 These materials are totally open-ended and your child would not get sick in experimenting and mix-matching with the different objects.
 Remind your child on how much you love presents and surprises; therefore he/she would have to work on it quietly.